rv0fficial/LinuxToolkit-24/README.md

 - `find -type f`: will limit the search to the files.
 - `find -type d`: will limit the search to the directories.
 - `find . -type f -name d?.*`: look for files inside the current directory and below with the given name that match given regular expression, `-iname` option to ignore case.
 - `find . -type f -size +200k`: look for files that have size greater than 200 kbytes, `-size -200k` for less than, `-size 100k` for equality size.
+- Examples:
+    - `find /etc -name host*`

 **[⬆ Only Up! 🏃](#table-of-contents)**